manski117/library-project/README.md

     -DONE make buildTable() construct table with the growing data object -DONE refresh table whenever submit button is pressed.

--add delete button to books (means tying objects in array to dom) (remember to refresh table) -add toggle read button to each book display (remember to refresh table)
+    -DONE add delete button to books (means tying objects in array to dom) (remember to refresh table) -add toggle read button to each book display (remember to refresh table)

 -make form and table look pretty